vadimbs/dsc-mod-3-project-v2-1/README.md

-# Module 3 Final Project
+# Tanzanian water pumps status analysis

 This analysis was done to better understand and find ways to improve water pumps operation and consequently quality of life in Tanzania.
 <br><br>